-For example, use of skimmed milk reduces the fat and energy content.
+For example, skimmed milk reduces the fat and energy content.
 Skimmed milk has a fat content of 0.1g/100ml compared to a fat content of 3.7g/100ml for whole milk.
-Skimmed milk has an energy value of 150kj/35kcal per 100ml and whole milk has an energy value of 267kj/66kcal per 100ml.
-The sugar is present at <5% and so contributes a little to the sugar content.
-The fresh fruit also contributes a little to the sugar content as well as the fibre content.
+Skimmed milk has an energy value of 150kJ/35kcal per 100ml and whole milk has an energy value of 267kJ/66kcal per 100ml.
+Sugar has been replaced with sweetener to achieve a low sugar claim at <5%.

-An example of the effect of processing on the nutritional profile is the baked crisp that has a fat content of 13g/100g, whereas if the crisp was fried, the fat content would be approximately 26g/100g.
+An example of the effect of processing on the nutritional profile is the use of oil versus margarine in baked goods (for example, vegetable oil has a saturates content of 7g/100g whereas butter contributes around 50g/100g of saturates).

-K1.16: How to implement and maintain a HACCP-based food safety management system, by following the detailed requirements of the following 12 steps

-K1.41: The functionality of raw materials including:

-- to meet specific product requirements (for example, preservatives, colour, binding agent, emulsifier) - K1.43: What to consider when selecting raw materials for a particular product, including: - food safety requirements (for example, allergens) - K1.51: The intrinsic and extrinsic factors used to determine the shelf life of food - K1.53: How a range of food additives (including preservatives) and ingredients with food additive properties, can extend the shelf life of food - K1.56: How heat processing techniques may change food and drinks: - microbial growth, spore formation and survival which impacts on shelf life of food - K1.58: Why heat-removal based food technology is used within the food and drinks industry - K1.60: Why ambient temperature processing is used within the food and drink industry: - to control pH levels and water activity - to prevent the growth and multiplication of microorganisms - K1.61: The advantages, limitations and uses of the following different types of packaging used in the food and drink industry - K2.1: The stages and principles of the product development process, from concept to launch - K2.2: Why an existing product may need to be changed - K2.9: The reasons for selecting ingredients for specific applications - K2.13: How to calculate total production run costs: - raw material cost (recipe ingredients and packaging x number of products) - labour cost (number of people x hourly rate x number of hours) - utility costs (hourly rate x number of hours) - equipment (hourly rate x number of hours) - distribution and transportation costs (batch size and number of vehicles required) - \$1.88: Select raw materials as per recipe/client requirement, to ensure that the finished product: - meets recipe requirements - provides the required nutritional value and organoleptic requirements - meets product specification (for example, preservatives, colour, binding agent, emulsifier, origin of raw materials) - S1.91: Check all customer requirements have been met in order to ensure quality of product and shelf life of food - S2.27: Formulate a recipe from first principles, taking into consideration the customer requirements - S2.30: Recommend packaging when developing a new food product, considering innovations in packaging to reduce plastic waste and increase opportunities for recycling

-S2.31: Carry out a product costing on a new product and on a modification to an existing product
+- K1.16: How to implement and maintain a HACCP-based food safety management system - K1.41: The functionality of raw materials, including: - to meet specific product requirements (for example, preservatives, colour, binding agent, emulsifier) - K1.43: What to consider when selecting raw materials for a particular product, including: - food safety requirements (for example, allergens) - K1.51: The intrinsic and extrinsic factors used to determine the shelf life of food - K1.53: How a range of food additives (including preservatives) and ingredients with food additive properties can extend the shelf life of food - K1.56: How heat processing techniques may change food and drinks: - · microbial growth, spore formation and survival which impacts on shelf life of food - K1.58: Why heat removal-based food technology is used within the food and drinks industry - K1.60: Why ambient temperature processing is used within the food and drinks industry: - to control pH levels and water activity - to prevent the growth and multiplication of micro-organisms - K1.61: The advantages, limitations and uses of the different types of packaging used in the food and drinks industry - K2.1: The stages and principles of the product development process, from concept to launch - K2.2: Why an existing product may need to be changed - K2.9: The reasons for selecting ingredients for specific applications - K2.13: How to calculate total production run costs: - raw material cost (recipe ingredients and packaging x number of products) - labour cost (number of people x hourly rate x number of hours) - utility costs (hourly rate x number of hours) - equipment (hourly rate x number of hours) - distribution and transportation costs (batch size and number of vehicles required) - S1.88: Select raw materials as per recipe/client requirement, to ensure that the finished product: - · meets recipe requirements - provides the required nutritional value and organoleptic requirements - meets product specification (for example, preservatives, colour, binding agent, emulsifier, origin of raw materials) - S1.91: Check all customer requirements have been met in order to ensure quality of product and shelf life of food - S2.27: Formulate a recipe from first principles, taking into consideration the customer requirements - S2.30: Recommend packaging when developing a new food product, considering innovations in packaging to reduce plastic waste and increase opportunities for recycling - S2.31: Carry out a product costing on a new product and on a modification to an existing product